LGAPIPortalSuperAdmin/cms/cmsContents/prd/yamlManagement/yaml_business_en.md

                   type: string
                   description: A model name of the device
                   example: FAKPK21021
+                reportable:
+                  type: boolean
+                  description: Whether or not your service can subscribe to events which occur when the device status changes
+                  example: 'true'
                 groupId:
                   type: string
                   description: An group ID that a device is in the same group as another device when the device type is `DEVICE_WASHTOWER_WASHER` or `DEVICE_WASHTOWER_DRYER`.